-We live in a world torn by terrorism, crime waves, international tensions, and by dishonesty and corruption in business and government.
+We live in a world torn by pandemics, terrorism, crime waves, international tensions, and by dishonesty and corruption in business and government.
 Our own personal lives are invaded by disease, death, the evil actions of others, and by inequities of every kind.
 All of this is causes tension and restlessness, even in the best experiences of grace.
 Psalm 37 gives us the divine recipe for living in the midst of wicked people: Do good.
 Trust God.
 Don't worry.

 It is interesting to me that a former missionary, Earl Lee, would write a book on Psalm 37.
 We missionaries are noted for living hectic lives (or at least most of us complain that we do).

-For instance, in his explanation of the "rest" theme, Earl Lee noted that this is not the exhausted paralysis of one who has collapsed from a losing struggle.
+In his explanation of the "rest" theme, Earl Lee noted that this is not the exhausted paralysis of one who has collapsed from a losing struggle.
 Rather, it is the rest of triumph, the rest of one who has found contentment and serenity in God even in the face of the apparent contradictions of experience.

 E. Stanley Jones, like Earl Lee, was a missionary to India.
 Jones recounts the story of a young man who said to him: "I've resigned as general manager of the universe!"

-|Illustrations of spiritual truth abound everywhere, even in the ham radio hobby! [ read more ]|
+|Illustrations of spiritual truth abound everywhere, even in the amateur radio hobby!|

 Other devotional articles: Year-long series in Standard Christmas Come Ye Apart Come Ye Apart series on pastors